 The Department of Film and Media Studies has established a notable reputation for scholarship and production across various moving picture media.
-We offer a range of courses in the history and criticism of film, television and digital media as well as in screen-writing, filmmaking, videomaking, new media production (including computer games), and animation.
+We offer a range of courses in the history and criticism of film, television and digital media as well as in screenwriting, filmmaking, videomaking, new media production (including computer games), and animation.

-The following 2018-2019 courses are open to firstyear students: All of the courses we teach except FS 32, 34, 38, 40 and 50.
+The following 2019-2020 courses are open to firstyear students: All of the courses we teach except FS 31, 32, 34, 38, 40 and 50.
 Prerequisite courses especially recommended for first-year students interested in majoring in Film and Media Studies include:

-1. Introduction to Film (F)
+Introduction to Film (F)

+Introduction to Television (F)

-3. Introduction to Digital Arts and Culture (X) 20.
+Introduction to Digital Arts and Culture (X)

 Film History I (Silent to Sound) (F)

-SELECTED FALL TERM COURSES (FS) 1.
-Introduction to Film
+SELECTED FALL TERM COURSES (FS)

+1. Introduction to Film